 Offset cents

-The original source program has still some faults:
+The original source program of Iain W. Bird is still faulty:

 http://www.birdsoft.demon.co.uk/music/notecalc.htm